cloudish-ufcg/qos-driven-scheduling-experiments/README.md

 In the case of the measurement experiments, the infrastructure is formed by adding nodes into the kubernetes cluster.
 In the repository ([link](https://github.com/cloudish-ufcg/cloudish-kubernetes-experiment/tree/experiments-journal-paper)) it is possible to find instructions on how to deploy a Kubernetes cluster using the QoS-driven scheduler, how to submit a workload using the broker, and a description of the format of the result files of a measurement experiment.

+# Experiments results

+This repository also contains the results of the experiments described in the paper.
+The result files have different formats for simulation and measurement experiments.
+Both formats are described below.

+## Simulation

+In the case of simulation experiments, the results were divided into two parts for each capacity level.
+One compacted file for each part is available in this repository.
+Each part contains the results for both scheduling policies (priority-based and QoS-driven) of five workload samples.
+The part01 contains the results for samples 1 to 5, and part02 contains the results for samples 6 to 10.
+Once the file is uncompressed, each simulation result file has the following fields:

+1. *task id*
+2. *runtime* (the duration of the task, i.e. the amount of time that the task needs to be running to be completed)
+3. *slo str* (the service class of the task)
+4. *availability* (the final availability of the task)
+5. *submittime* (admission time of the task)
+6. *scheduling* (the scheduling policy simualted)
+7. *cpu req* (the amount of cpu requested by the task)
+8. *workload* (the workload sample of the task)

+## Measurement

 # Simulator

 We have implemented the simulator that is able to emulate both scheduling policies: priority-based and QoS-driven.
 Our simulator was developed in Erlang on top of the [Sim-diasca simulation framework](http://sim-diasca.com) and it is available at the repository ([link](https://forge.ericsson.net/plugins/git/ufcg-er/cloudish?a=tree&hb=experiments-journal-paper)).
 In order to run a simulation test, you need to go into the cloudish directory and run the following command: